The Pink Salmon of the Pacific Northwest

 Pink salmon have tiny scales and a tail heavily marked with large oval spots.
 Unlike the other salmon species, the tail of a pink has no silver in it.
 In the sea, pinks have silver bodies with spotted backs.

 They are the smallest of the pacific salmon, usually weighing about 2.2 kg, but occasionally reaching 5.5 kg.
 They are more abundant in northern waters in even numbered years and in southern waters in odd numbered years.
 Pinks live only two years.

-We like to head down to our island rivers in the fall to watch the bears fish, the Quinsam River just out of Campbell River has plenty of bears.
+We like to head down to our island rivers in the fall, when the pink salmon spawn, to watch the bears fish, the Quinsam River just out of Campbell River has plenty of bears.